 The control system element controls the status of the relay, which can only be in one of two positions, namely, "Open" or "Closed".
-When it is in the "Closed" position, current is allowed to flow through the relay and, when it is in the "Open" position, current cannot flow through the relay.
+When it is in the "Closed" position, current can flow through the relay and, when it is in the "Open" position, current cannot flow through the relay.